DOT Stands Firm on Northern Boulevard Protected Bike Lane

 Queens CB 11, which endorsed the bike lane in June, officially changed its mind on Monday.
 The city is going ahead with the project anyway.

 In June, Queens Community Board 11 voted 18 to 11 to endorse DOT’s plan for traffic calming and a protected bike lane on Northern Boulevard near the Joe Michaels Mile bike path, where 78-year-old cyclist Michael Schenkman was struck and killed by a motorist last summer.
-Monday night, the board officially reversed its position, endorsing an a less effective but more expensive and time-consuming proposal put forward over the summer by transportation co-chair Bernard Haber.
+Monday night, the board officially reversed its position, endorsing a less effective but more expensive proposal put forward over the summer by transportation co-chair Bernard Haber.

 The city is standing firm, moving ahead with the project in the face of an escalating pressure campaign that has now roped in State Senator Tony Avella.